tinymce/tinymce-docs/general-configuration-guide/basic-setup.md

 selector: '#myTextarea',
 ```

-We next choose a theme, in this case, the modern theme (which is the default theme, so this isn't needed.
+We next choose a theme, in this case, the silver theme (which is the default theme, so this isn't needed.
 You can, however, create your own themes using the [TinyMCE Skin Creator](http://skin.tinymce.com/)).
+Note: only the silver theme is currently compatible with Tiny 5

 > ```js
-theme: 'modern',
+theme: 'silver',
 ```

 Here we set the width and height of the editable area in pixels.
 These must be numeric values.